Skip to content

 4. The encrypted payload is encoded (Z85 + Base91) for text transport

-Decorator helper
+Decorator helpers

-from hivemind_bus_client.decorators import with_hivemind
+from hivemind_bus_client.decorators import on_mycroft_message

-Topology mapping (PING/PONG)
+Topology mapping (PING flood)

 import uuid, time